-The Group continues to cooperate with outstanding talent management teams in the industry, and recruit numerous artists with potentials who have emerged in different projects, which injects new impetus into the business of artiste management segment.
+The industry continues to be cautious in developing new film and television projects under the COVID-19 pandemic, the Group continues to cooperate with outstanding talent management teams in the industry, and recruit numerous artists with potentials who have emerged in different projects, which injects new impetus into the business of artiste management segment.

-Leveraging its own resources and combining its various business segments, the Group will develop income sources for artists, increase exposure opportunities so as to bring returns and make contributions to the Group through various channels, such as providing customized performance opportunities and exposures under our new media business.
+Leveraging its own resources and combining its various business segments, the Group will develop income sources for artists, increase exposure opportunities so as to bring returns and make contributions to the Group through various channels, such as providing customized performance opportunities, conducting online marketing and making use of e-commerce.